kumagai-group/pydefect/docs_rst/tutorial.rst

     Al2O3_mp-1143/  Al_mp-134/  Mg149Al_mp-1185596/  Mg17Al12_mp-2151/  MgAl2O4_mp-3536/  MgAl2_mp-1094116/  MgO_mp-1265/  Mg_mp-1056702/  mol_O2/

-We here to remove Mg149Al_mp-1185596/ to reduce computational time as it is a tutorial.
+We here remove :code:`Mg149Al_mp-1185596/` to reduce computational time in this tutorial.
 In each directory, there are :code:`POSCAR` and :code:`prior_info.yaml`.
-The :code:`prior_info.yaml` contains some information in the Materials Project database, which is useful for determining the first-principles calculation conditions.
+The :code:`prior_info.yaml` contains some information retrieved from the MPD, which is useful for determining the conditions for the first-principles calculations via :code:`vise`.

-For example, :code:`Mg_mp-1056702/prior_info.yaml` is
+For example, :code:`Mg_mp-1056702/prior_info.yaml` is shown as

 ::

     band_gap: 0.0
     data_source: mp-1056702
     total_magnetization: 0.0007357